A test that could show if you’re even more at risk for breast cancer

 The new study looked at the mammograms of more than 4,200 women over a decade, controlling for women who also had dense breast tissue and other risk factors.
-The conclusion: Women whose breasts absorb more of the dye are more than 2.7 times more likely to develop cancer during their lives, independent of other risk factors.
+The conclusion: women whose breasts absorb more of the dye are 2.7 times more likely to develop cancer during their lives, independent of other risk factors.

 By comparison, women with dense breasts are between four and six times more likely to develop breast cancer.

-Women who have both dense breasts and absorb more of the dye are even more at risk to get breast cancer.
-The takeaway: Having both tests could provide an even more complete look at a woman’s breast cancer risk than a mammogram alone.
+Women who have both dense breasts and absorb more of the dye are at an even greater risk to get breast cancer.
+The takeaway: having both tests could provide an even more complete look at a woman’s breast cancer risk than a mammogram alone.